 Our culture is more sedentary than we ever imagined it would be.

 Though our bodies are inactive, our minds are racing – overstimulated with images and digital information.

 Our brains have become relentless chatterboxes.

-A combination of under-active bodies and overactive minds has created a desire within many of us to modify the habitual ways in which we live, in order to improve our daily quality of life.
+A combination of under-active bodies and overactive minds has created a desire to modify the habitual ways we live to improve our daily quality of life.

 We seek serenity and stamina.

 What follows are nine easier ways to live a clutter-free lifestyle.

 1. Realize that Self-Care Offers the Best Return on Your Investment